lbartnik/subprocess/README.md

-Now you can run and interact with a child process in R! `subprocess` brings to R new API to create, control and shutdown a child process in **Linux**, **Windows** and **Mac OS**.
+Run and interact with a child process in R! `subprocess` brings a new R API to create, control the life cycle and shutdown a child process in **Linux**, **Windows** and **Mac OS**.
 Check this out.

+## Remote shell example

-Let's start with spawning a `ssh` client child process.
-It connects to a ssh server using public key (thus, no password is needed).
+Here's an example of running a `ssh` client child process.
+It connects to a ssh server using public key (thus, no password).
 Then we list files in the remote account and finally gracefully shutdown the child process.

-Start a new child process and open the connection:
+Load the `subprocess` package and start a new child process:

 ```r
 library(subprocess)